jtmuller5/dartantic_ai/README.md

     ],
   );

-  final result = await agent.runStream(
-    'What is time is it in New York City?',
+  final result = await agent.run('What is time is it in New York City?');
-  );

   print(result.output);
 }
 ```